 - Damage or loss of product and raw materials

 All of these are going to come straight off your bottom line.
 Oh and then there’s the hidden costs to your business – if a business-critical employee has an accident and is temporarily or permanently off work.

 NOW, you’re into job specs, advertising, interviewing, training, setting up short term contracts AND probably dealing with a drop in productivity whilst a new staff member gets up to speed.

-And then there are the possible fines that can be levied against a Company Director.
-In a Magistrate’s Court up to £20,000.
+And then there are the possible fines that can be levied against a Company.
+In a Magistrate’s Court up to £10,000,000 all now based upon your turnover.
 In Crown Court there’s an unlimited fine or even imprisonment.

 Not quite so bored now are you?

 The other misunderstanding is that you have to be quite a large company to have a health and safety policy in place – but in fact this is not the case.
 H&S law applies to employees; the self-employed; work experience; apprentices; volunteers; mobile workers and home workers all need a safety policy the difference is that as soon as you hit the magical 5 employees you have to write it all down..